 - 15g flour

-- Heat oil in a pan (preferably a thick pot, not a frying pan) and sweat of the onionn, carrot, leek and thyme.
+- Heat oil in a pan (preferably a thick-bottom pot) and lightly fry of the onion, carrot, leek and thyme.

 - Add garlic and pepperberries and cook for a few more minutes